Using Your 401(k) To Buy A House: A Guide

 What Are The Cons?

 Besides the fees, your employer will likely stop their side of the match, if they were making one.
-Even when you’re paying yourself back, they won’t consider those funds a new “contribution” and therefore won’t match it.
-It also might make it more difficult to qualify for a mortgage, as it can affect your debt-to-income ratio, but be sure to shop around to find a lender who will offer you the best program that fits your financial needs.
+Even when you’re paying yourself back, your employer won’t consider those funds a new contribution and therefore won’t match it.
+It also might make it more difficult to qualify for a mortgage, as it can affect your debt-to-income ratio (DTI); you should still be sure to shop around to find a lender that can offer you the best program that fits your financial needs.
 And of course, you’ll lose out on the compound interest your money would have been earning if you’d left it in the account.

-Of course, if you decide to withdraw rather than borrow from your 401(k), the main con is the giant tax hit you will suffer.
+Of course, if you decide to withdraw rather than borrow from your 401(k), the main con is the giant tax hit you’ll suffer.